-To put our measured fluxes in perspective, we use gas exchange parameterizations to approximate the expected air-sea flux based on measured atmospheric concentrations at PML (C) and waterside concentrations (C_w) from near the Plymouth Sound:
+To put our measured fluxes in perspective, we use gas exchange parameterizations to approximate the expected airsea flux based on measured atmospheric mixing ratios at PML (C) and waterside concentrations (C_w) from near Plymouth Sound: $K_a(C_W/\alpha - C)$.

-15 $K_a (C_W/\alpha - C)$.
 Here α is the dimensionless solubility, and K_a the total transfer velocity from the air perspective.
 Following the two-layer model (Liss and Slater, 1974), K_a is expanded to individual transfer velocities through the airside and waterside (k_a and k_w , respectively).
 For simplicity, we calculate k_a from Duce et al. (1991) and k_w from the NOAA COARE gas transfer model (Fairall et al., 2003, 2011) with a constant of 1.3 for direct transfer and zero for bubble-mediated transfer.
-At 14 °C and a wind speed of 8 m s^{-1} , K_a for methanol, acetaldehyde, and acetone are on the order of 3100, 2100, and 2300 cmh-1, respectively.
+At 14 °C and a wind speed of 8 m s-1, K_a for methanol, acetaldehyde, and acetone are on the order of 3100, 2100, and 2300 cm h-1, respectively.

-Since waterside OVOC concentrations were not measured concurrently to the EC fluxes, we refer to near surface (~5m) observations from weekly sampling at the L4 station in 2011.
-As described in detail by Beale et al. (2011), seawater OVOC concentrations were analyzed with the same PTR-MS coupled with a membrane-inlet.
+Since waterside OVOC concentrations were not measured concurrently to the EC fluxes, we refer to near-surface $(\sim 5 \text{ m})$ observations from weekly sampling at the L4 station in 2011.
+As described in detail by Beale et al. (2011), seawater OVOC concentrations were analyzed with the same PTR-MS coupled with a membrane inlet.
 For the year 2011, the mean (maximum) seawater concentrations of methanol, acetaldehyde, and acetone from March to July were 50 (68) nM, 9 (19) nM, and 7 (10) nM.
-We also examined the possible influence of the River Tamar by taking water samples at a depth of ~ 10 cm along a transect from the mouth of the Plymouth Sound to inside of the estuary on the morning of 16 June 2012.
-Measured at a period of outgoing tide, OVOC concentrations were broadly similar to the springtime values in 2011 and did not show any enhancement inside of the estuary compared to the Plymouth Sound.
+We also examined the possible influence of the River Tamar by taking water samples at a depth of ~ 10 cm along a transect from the mouth of Plymouth Sound to the inside of the estuary on the morning of 16 June 2012.
+Measured at a period of outgoing tide, OVOC concentrations were broadly similar to the springtime values in 2011 and did not show any enhancement inside of the estuary compared to Plymouth Sound.

-With nighttime atmospheric concentrations of 0.46, 0.13, and 0.39 ppb and the above mean (maximum) waterside values, the expected air-sea fluxes are -10(-9), 5 (13), and $-5(-4) \mu$ molesm-2d-1 for methanol, acetaldehyde, and acetone, respectively.
-The air-sea flux of methanol is much smaller in magnitude and opposite in sign to the measured vertical flux, likely because deposition to the sea surface was overwhelmed by large terrestrial emissions.
+With nighttime atmospheric mixing ratios of 0.46, 0.13, and 0.39 ppb and the above mean (maximum) waterside values, the expected air-sea fluxes are -10 (-9), 5 (13), and -5 (-4) μmol m-2 d-1 for methanol, acetaldehyde, and acetone, respectively.
+The predicted air-sea flux of methanol is much smaller in magnitude and opposite in sign to the measured vertical flux, likely because deposition to the sea surface was overwhelmed by large terrestrial emissions.
 The expected oceanic emission of acetaldehyde is consistent with the measured flux from the SSW.
 Though given the heterogeneities within the flux footprint, the possibility of coincidental agreement cannot be ruled out.
-Lastly, the small deposition flux of acetone predicted is consistent with EC measurements from Marandino et al. (2005) and the recent model estimate from Fischer et al. (2012).
-While our mean nighttime flux of acetone was slightly positive, negative flux was also occasionally observed and on the order of $-5 \,\mu$ moles m-2 d-1.
+The predicted air-tosea flux of acetone is consistent in sign with EC measurements from Marandino et al. (2005) and the recent model estimate from Fischer et al. (2012) for the North Atlantic.
+While our mean nighttime flux of acetone was slightly positive, negative flux was also occasionally observed and on the order of $-5 \,\mu\text{mol}\,\text{m}^{-2}\,\text{d}^{-1}$.